Pieter Devos

-Pieter Devos (born 8 February 1986) is Belgian show jumping rider from Diest, Belgium.
+Pieter Devos (born 8 February 1986) is a Belgian show jumping rider from Diest.
 He is a regular on the Belgian team and has won team gold medals at the 2019 European Championships in Rotterdam (NEL) and 2018 FEI Nations Cup Final in Barcelona (ESP), both on Claire Z. He runs his family's fruit farm and he and his brother share Devos Stables BVBA.
 He married Caroline Poels in 2015 and the couple have a daughter, Lisa, born in 2017, and a son, Vic, born in 2019.

 As of May 2020, Devos is ranked 4th in the FEI World Rankings, his highest ranking to date.

 At the 2020 Summer Olympics in Tokyo, he was a member of the Belgian team in the team jumping competition which his team, composed of Wathelet and Guery, finished in third place, giving Belgium its first equestrian medal since the 1976 Summer Olympics.

 Early life

 Devos began riding at the age of five, thanks to the influence of his parents, who were both amateur show jumpers themselves.
 His first pony was called Moonjump, a tricky pony that he fell off of often, but which also taught him a lot about riding.
 Through the years, he became very competitive, and began competing internationally in the pony division in 2000.
 In 2002, Devos was crowned national champion in the ponies with a pony called Côte d'Or.

 Throughout his childhood, Devos, alongside his brother, Wouter, was trained by Dirk Demeersman, who is Belgian show jumping Olympian.
 Devos has said the two are inseparable and that Demeersman is his rock in competition.

 After graduating to horses and completing a degree in marketing in 2006, Devos teamed up with Equipharma Tekila D, who he immediately had success with in the young rider division.
 Devos again picked up a national championship, this time in the young riders with Tekila in 2007.